learogue/csRNAseq_project/README.md

 # Single-cell RNA-seq datas integration

 Internship project to integrate differents datasets of single-cell RNA-seq.
 These scripts can process datas in the form of one cell per file (often Smart-seq) or in format of 10X (3 files : barcodes.tsv, genes.tsv, matrix.tsv).
 It could take all the technologies of single cell but in this 2 formats.
-I also analyze datasets.
-I take 6 datasets to perform a standard because of poor number cells.
-I worked on scRNA-seq from mouse embryos at stage E4.5 (peri-implantation) and I was interested in Lefty1 to analyze cells which differentially expressed this genes which have a important role in the establishement of anterio-posterior axis.

 ## Installation and Requirements

 You have to download these directory and put your datas in a directory named Data.
 For format Smart_seq, named a dir **NumberOfDataset_Author_counts** and for 10X, **NumberOfDataset_Author_10X**.
 See the scheme below which explained the required organisation of the directory.

 These scripts use the packages scanpy.
 For installing scanpy, you can use this command line in your terminal (on vs code terminal)
 They also use packages tkfilebrowser and pywin32 (if you have Windows).